 Landru was neither the first nor the last motorcyclist to lose his head but in France he is the most famous.
 Unlike Enoch Thulin whose head was detached and bounced along like a football, Landru's simply plopped into a bucket.
 He had been convicted as a serial killer and executed by guillotine.

-Sources: Bourdache (pp 102, 103, 109.) and others.
+Sources: Bourdache (pp 102, 103, 109.), en.wikipedia.org, et al.